tky1026/rris_doc/docs/source/Doc/Guide/Coding/reSTSphinx/code_rst.rst

 You don’t need to read the entire chapter, just lookup the section that is relevant for what you plan to do.
 Or, use the :ref:`reST & Sphinx cheat sheet <code-rst-cheatsheet>`, which contains the most commonly used markup on one page.

 We won’t be covering every reST markup that is available.
-For more information, see other resources, such as: `Quick reStructuredText <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_.
+For more information, see other resources :ref:`here <code-rst-ref-extref>`.

 **Table of contents**